Summer Internship Programme

 We are looking for people who are enthusiastic, motivated, and eager to learn about Health, Safety and Wellbeing.

-• Be studying in New Zealand and a tertiary student and be in their final year of study, or going into their final year in 2024, studying one or more undergraduate degrees or diploma in health science, Pacific and Maori global health, environmental science, health promotion, public health, occupational health and safety, global health, psychology, human resources, or another area of study related to this programme.
+• Be studying in New Zealand, in full time tiertary education, ideally in their final year of study, or going into their final year in 2025.
+Studying one or more undergraduate degrees or diploma in any of these disciplines: Health Science, Occupational Health and Safety, Health Promotion, Public Health, Pacific and Māori Health, Global Health, Psychology, Human Resources, Environmental Science, Criminology or another area of study related to this programme.

 • Ideally, we would like to have students who have completed one or more papers in a related area of study to health, safety, and wellbeing.